heindetotverre/wither/README.md

 This is a sort of CMS/Website builder

-It has the capability of adding pages to a pagesIndex.json and reading the components added to those pages with their content and serve pages built on those components.
+It has the capability of creating pages and reading the components added to those pages with their content and serve pages built on those components.

-All metadata can be added to the pages

-A cookie wall is present
+SEO friendly through SSR

-Once Nuxt3 supports generating static pages the project will be updated for SEO purposes.
+Once Nuxt3 supports generating static pages the project will be updated for even more SEO friendliness

-## DB

-# windows @ work

-mongod -dbpath C:\www\projects--home\wither\db

-# mac @ home

-mongod -dbpath _path_to_project_\db
-// /Users/matthiaspoortvliet/Documents/PROJECTS/CODE/wither/db